 Galilean Satellites / Galilean Moons |

-Jupiter's four largest moons, discovered by Galileo in 1610.
-These are (in order of increasing distance from Jupiter) Io, Europa, Ganymede and Calisto.
-Ganymede is the largest moon in the Solar System. |
+Jupiter's four largest moons, discovered by Galileo Galilei in 1610.
+In order of increasing distance from Jupiter, these are Io, Europa, Ganymede, and Callisto.
+Ganymede is the largest moon in the Solar System, bigger than Mercury. |

 Galle, Johann Gottfried |

-German astronomer who made the first observation of Neptune, assisted by Heinrich Louis d'Arret.
-This observation was based on predictions of the planet's position by French mathematician Le Verrier. |
+A German astronomer who made the first confirmed observation of Neptune in 1846, assisted by Heinrich Louis d’Arrest.
+This discovery was based on predictions by French mathematician Urbain Le Verrier. |

 Gamma Rays |